Oil-immersed transformers have a simple system called a transformer breather!

 -

 Indicator System: Transformer breathers often include an indicator system to monitor the condition of the desiccant material.
 The indicator changes color or provides a visual signal when the desiccant becomes saturated with moisture.
-When the indicator signals that the desiccant is saturated, it’s time to replace or regenerate the desiccant to maintain effective moisture control.
+When the indicator shows that the desiccant is saturated, it’s time to replace or regenerate it to ensure effective moisture control.

 By using a desiccant-filled breather, power transformers can effectively control moisture levels inside the transformer tank, ensuring the integrity and performance of the insulating oil and preventing moisture-related problems that can lead to transformer failure.